seaweedfactory/LumberjackRL/README.md

 # LumberjackRL
-Lumberjackesque Rougelike created for the 2011 Annual Roguelike Release Party
+A Lumberjackesque Roguelike originally created for the 2011 Anual Roguelike Release Party